btoll/benjamintoll.com/content/post/studying_for_the_lpic1_102_part_one.md

 -bash: mclovin.sh: command not found
 ```

-Add the directory to the `PATH`, and you will be golden.
+Add the directory to the `PATH`, and you will be golden, perhaps even [the golden god].

 ### Local Variables

 The scripts also have the same special parameters as listed in the [Builtin Variables](#builtin-variables) section, with the same meaning.

-An interpreter is an interpreter is an interpreter, after all.

 Positional parameters are numeric.
-The first one is the script name (`$0` and also `$BASH_ARGV0`).
+The first one is the script name (`$0` or `$BASH_ARGV0`).
 Any numbers greater than nine need to be enclosed in curly brackets, such as `${10}`.
 However, if your shell script is accepting that many parameters, you need to rethink some things.

 ### Reading Input